Why are some people successful and happy – and others not?

 On a personal note…

-I’m a transplanted Southern Californian living in Raleigh, North Carolina with my husband Warren, two dogs, and a cat who’s certain she’s a dog.
+I’m a transplanted Southern Californian living in Raleigh, North Carolina with my husband Warren, two dogs, and a cat who keeps the dogs in line.

 Being aware of my choices has made it clear that sustainable living is key for my own happiness and success.
 So I’m personally passionate about being connected to where my food comes from – local and sustainable – and to actively participating within my community to foster community-wide sustainability and flow.
 For me, it’s about helping my community stay unstuck as well as myself and my individual and organizational clients!